alexconst/alexconst.github.io/technical/vagrant.md

 Vagrant ships with provider support for VirtualBox, Docker and HyperV.
 Support for other providers can be done via plugins:
 - VMware Workstation/Fusion: developed and supported by the authors of Vagrant and it costs $79. <https://www.vagrantup.com/vmware>
-- VMware Workstation/Fusion: a free plugin which according to the author is not mature enough to be called alpha. <https://github.com/orishavit/vagrant-vmware-free>
+- VMware Workstation/Fusion: a free plugin which according to the author is not mature enough to be called alpha.
+And apparently no longer works[^broken_vmware_free]. <https://github.com/orishavit/vagrant-vmware-free>
 - KVM and QEMU: <https://github.com/pradels/vagrant-libvirt>
 - AWS cloud: <https://github.com/mitchellh/vagrant-aws>
 - Google cloud: <https://github.com/mitchellh/vagrant-google>